MaterializeInc/datagen/README.md

 - Often when you generate random data, your downstream join results won't make sense because it's unlikely a randomly generated field in one dataset will match a randomly generated field in another.
 With this datagen tool, you can specify relationships between your datasets so that related columns will match up, resulting in meaningful joins downstream.
 Jump to the [end-to-end ecommerce tutorial](./examples/ecommerce) for a full example.

 > :construction: Specifying relationships between datasets currently requires using JSON for the input schema.

+> :construction: The `postgres` output format currently does not support specifying relationships between datasets.

 ## Installation